 Here is a much chewed over question doing the rounds among upfront players: Will anyone be able to raise the price of TV advertising in the midst of the worst economic crisis since the twenties?
 (Click here for complete upfront coverage.)

 It seems inconceivable, but some think the answer is yes.
-Well pricing may be up, but it will be for a smaller chunk of upfront real estate this year, so the overall spend won’t climb in the same way.
-And you can thank or blame Jay Leno for that possibility depending on which side you’re on.
+And if it does, you can thank or blame Jay Leno for that possibility depending on which side you’re on.

-Remember too that marketers don’t actually spend any real money in the upfront, they’re only making a promise of spending the money and they can cancel up to half of that commitment every quarter (just ask the networks about that recently).
+Remember too that marketers don’t actually spend any real money in the upfront, they’re only making a promise of spending the money and they can cancel parts of that commitment every quarter (just ask the networks about that recently).

 Scarcity, of course, is the horror movie that sales executives trot out every year, only to have agency buyers respond by saying there’s greater competition than ever for their scarce ad dollar be it from cable, syndicators or the Web.
 And advertisers carry the carrot of spending more with certain folks in order to get deals that beat the market.

 But let’s get back to Leno for a second.
 So his ratings won’t be as big as Law and Order.
-Who cares, some would argue, as certain advertisers aren’t interested in traditional ratings.
+Who cares?
+Some would argue certain advertisers aren’t interested in traditional ratings.
 They care about specific subsets such as the highly-prized live viewer and hard-to-reach young men, who NBC hopes are likely to be among Leno’s core.

 Syndicators have long pointed out how well their shows do on live ratings since they’re stripped across the week and topical and less likely victims of DVR playback.